niw/rubies/README.md

 ======

 Rubies (or rbs) is a small script to switch Ruby runtime by rewriting PATH and GEM_HOME.
-No trics.
+No tricks.
 The script is written in Ruby works with a small shell script.

 *This script does*